 In nature, curly locks might be growing in a tree crotch or other almost soilless area.
 Epiphyllums are often called air plants because they do not rely upon terra firma as their growing medium.

 Curly locks have bright green, twisting stems.
-It produces 3-inch wide white flowers with 6-inch long tubes that open at night.
+It produces 3 inch (8 cm.) wide white flowers with 6 inch (15 cm.) long tubes that open at night.
 This is because in nature it is pollinated by moths and bats, and these night animals can see the big white blooms easily.

 How to Grow Curly Locks

 Most Epiphyllum cacti are easy to grow from pieces of the stem.
 Allow cut pieces to callus for several days then plant into an appropriate medium.
-Make your own potting mix with 3 parts commercial potting soil and 1 part small to medium pumice.
+Make your own potting mix with three parts commercial potting soil and one part small to medium pumice.
 If pumice is not available, use bark chips or perlite.

 Curly Locks Orchid Cactus Care

 The biggest danger is overwatering.
-The cactus needs to have moist roots at all times but they should not be sitting in a dish of water.
-Make sure the top 1/3 of the soil is dry before watering.
+The cactus needs to have moist roots at all times, but they should not be sitting in a dish of water.
+Make sure the top one third of the soil is dry before watering.
 In late winter, expose the cactus to cooler temperatures to promote spring flowering.
 Keep them in the basement or a garage for a couple of weeks to spur bud formation.